-The series The Süddeutsche Zeitung will be accompanying the “Trail Blazer” competition over the coming weeks with a series about founders in Germany – and that on all of its channels: printed, digital, and in the social media.
-In addition the eight finalists and other interesting applicants will be presented on the website www.sz-wirtschaftsgipfel.de.
+The series: Süddeutsche Zeitung will accompany the “Trail Blazer” competition with a series on founders in Germany – on all its channels: print, digital, and in the social media.
+In addition, the six finalists and other interesting applicants will be presented on the website www.sz-wirtschaftsgipfel.de.
 The twitter hashtag for the start-up competition is #Gipfelstürmer.

 Call for proposals: from 15 May, you can upload your application using a form on this page.
 Please direct any questions on the competition to: firstname.lastname@example.org